Things We Do Not Do

 ... we prevent a planned success make things worse

-Go2Cab has a list of Things We Do Not Do.
-The “we do not do” is a list of classical methods used to undertake the “as is”, “to be”, gap analysis, the construction of operating models, roadmaps and the like.
-Unlike the traditional methods, Go2cab Evidence Based Decision Making framework avoids wasting Client’s time when undertaking business transformation.
+Go2Cab has a list of Things we do not do.
+The list includes classical methods for undertaking “as is,” “to be,” gap analysis, operating model construction, roadmaps, etc. Unlike traditional methods, the Go2cab Evidence-Based Decision-Making framework avoids wasting the Client’s time on business transformation.

 Wasteful Workshops